Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

-Based on the presentation of the methods for nonadiabatic molecular dynamics above, it is tempting to offer a similar, yet looser, analogy for the nuclear wavefunctions (Fig.~\ref{fig:hierarchymethods}, right).\cite{lassmann2025thesis} TSH offers a first approximation not to the nuclear wavefunctions \textit{per se} but their probability density, by using a swarm of independent classical trajectories.
+Based on the presentation of the methods for nonadiabatic molecular dynamics above, it is tempting to offer a similar, yet looser, analogy for the approximations to the nuclear wavefunctions (Fig.~\ref{fig:hierarchymethods}, right).\cite{lassmann2025thesis} TSH offers a first approximation not to the nuclear wavefunctions \textit{per se} but their probability density, by using a swarm of independent classical trajectories.
 The next step 'post-TSH' to recover approximate nuclear wavefunctions would be AIMSWISS, which uses a basis of TBFs to describe the nuclear wavefunctions that are coupled only when strictly required (close to nonadiabatic regions).
-A next step in improving the quality of the nuclear wavefunctions would consist in describing better the interaction between TBFs, as done first by SSAIMS, then AIMS or AIMC.
-For an even more accurate depiction of the nuclear wavefunctions, one can use DD-vMCG or MCE in its original version, before resorting to the near numerically-exact multi-configuration time-dependent Hartree method (MCTDH).\cite{Beck2000,mctdhnonad,gatti2014molecular}
+A next step in improving the quality of the nuclear wavefunctions would consist in describing better the coupling between TBFs, as done first by SSAIMS, then AIMS or AIMC.
+For an even more accurate depiction of the nuclear wavefunctions, one can use DD-vMCG or MCE in its original version, before resorting to the near numerically-exact multi-configuration time-dependent Hartree method (MCTDH).\cite{Beck2000,mctdhnonad,gatti2014molecular} As stated earlier, this analogy with electronic-structure theory should be taken with a grain of salt -- TSH is per se not used to build an AIMS or a vMCG wavefunction.
+Yet, this analogy allows to highlight how the description of the nuclear wavefunctions can be improved in nonadiabatic molecular dynamics, from only their probability densities being approximated by a swarm of independent classical trajectories (TSH) to the nuclear wavefunctions being depicted by coupled, traveling Gaussian basis functions.

 At this point, one can ask the question: why do we need improved nuclear wavefunctions?
 One important element of response can be found by considering the final results of a nonadiabatic molecular dynamics simulation.
 Often, the analysis of such dynamics is based on the decay of the electronic population -- mimicking how the excited nuclear wavepacket returns to the ground electronic state.
 The time traces of electronic populations are often fitted and compared to experimental proxies (evolving features in time-resolved spectra that are used as a measure of an electronic state).
 Electronic populations are also often used directly to compare methods for nonadiabatic molecular dynamics.
 The reason for this success is perhaps that electronic populations are usually a simpler quantity to calculate from a nonadiabatic dynamics simulation, even for mixed quantum/classical methods.\cite{mignolet2018walk} However, electronic populations are not observables -- they emanate from the Born-Huang representation of the molecular wavefunction -- and there is a growing need for the calculation of actual experimental observables with the emergence of advanced light sources with shorter (more intense) laser pulses.
 Some observables (as simple as a time-dependent dipole moment for example) require the evaluation of matrix elements directly involving the nuclear wavefunctions, which may become more challenging for TSH -- one often needs to use an \textit{ad hoc} prescription for the evaluation of such matrix elements.
 In any case, it becomes clear from this brief discussion that the ordering of nonadiabatic methods in the hierarchy above is likely to change depending on the type of quantities (observable or not) calculated.
 Dedicated benchmarking strategies for nonadiabatic methods have emerged and will help clarify which method should be used for which molecular case and observables.\cite{doi:10.1021/acs.jpclett.1c00266,ibele2020,cigrang2025roadmapNAMD}